top of page

 Shenandoah National Park

-Say WAT – Shenandoah National Park's history harkens back long before its establishment in 1935.
-People have lived in the Blue Ridge Mountains, in Northern Virginia, the mountain range in Shenandoah, for over 9,000 years.
+Say WAT – Shenandoah National Park's history harkens long before its establishment in 1935.
+People have lived in the Blue Ridge Mountains in Northern Virginia, the mountain range in Shenandoah, for over 9,000 years.

 Park Points –

-Since the early 1700s, there has been an abundance of wildlife reported living in the park.
-Human settlers made a dent on the wealth, eliminating the American bison and elk.
+Since the early 1700s, an abundance of wildlife has been reported living in the park.
+Human settlers made a dent in the wealth, eliminating the American bison and elk.
 However, the park is still home to about 300 species of birds, reptiles, fish, and mammals.
 White-tailed deer, the big brown bat, skunks, Carolina chickadees, and wild turkeys are other notable species within the park's borders.

 Best time of year to go – Shenandoah is another national park famous for its autumn foliage.
 So, embrace the mild weather and head out between September and November.